bkryu/Future-Prediction-in-Dynamic-Simulations-via-DL/README.md

 Author: Brian K. Ryu

-Note: Smaller data set wit
+Note: Only one data file is currently uploaded, inside ./One/

 ## Requirements
 This code was developed using default settings for the Amazon AWS Deep Learning AMI (Ubuntu) Version 22.0 - ami-01a4e5be5f289dd12